 According to data compiled by Qstream, more than one-third of enterprise sales reps today – even those with extensive market and product training – arrive at sales calls unprepared or unable to apply the critical information and context needed to successfully sell into their markets.
 How do your sales reps rank?

 A recent Forrester Executive Buyer Insight Study reveals that only 36% of executive buyers believe that their meetings with salespeople are valuable and live up to their expectations.
 Fewer than 25% accept a follow-on meeting.
 How much revenue could this be costing you?
 Qstream can help.

 In this Webcast, Qstream and Richardson introduce a groundbreaking technology from Harvard Medical School that helps sales reps remember complex processes and facts.
 This technology and process leverages mobile and social gaming to drive adoption and motivation, and extends knowledge retention from weeks to years while maximizing your return on investment.
-Originally recorded December 10, 2013 (0:51).
+Recorded December 10, 2013 (0:51)

 Dr. Price Kerfoot conducted groundbreaking research at Harvard Medical School into increasing learner engagement using individual and team competitions, scoring and leaderboards.
 His research shows that, when applied correctly, simple game mechanics can significantly increase engagement and knowledge retention.
 Presentation by Dr. Price Kerfoot for SPBT 2013.

 mLearning is here to stay, but as we push beyond the tactical aspects of LMS integration, embracing rich media and determining enterprise solutions for deploying content on mobile devices, it’s time to zoom out to the big picture: how do we ensure knowledge retention with mobile learning?
 Presentation by Informa Training Partners and Dr. Price Kerfoot of Harvard Medical School for SPBT 2013.